-Sakura Christmas is a historian of modern Japan.
-Her research concerns the history of borderlands, environment, and imperialism in the twentieth century.
-She has spent over a decade total living, studying, and working in Japan, China, and Mongolia.
-This includes a year each as a Princeton-in-Asia fellow in Xinjiang Uyghur Autonomous Region and a Fulbright researcher in Inner Mongolia Autonomous Region.
-She received her A.B. and Ph.D. in History from Harvard University, and a Japanese Studies certificate from Kyoto University.
-She joined the faculty at Bowdoin in 2015.
+I am a historian of modern Japan.
+My research concerns the history of borderlands, environment, and imperialism in the twentieth century.
+I have spent over a decade total living, studying, and working in Japan, China, and Mongolia, including a year each as a Princeton-in-Asia fellow in Xinjiang and as a Fulbright researcher in Inner Mongolia.
+Having received my Ph.D. in History from Harvard University, I joined the faculty at Bowdoin in 2015.

-Her research has been supported by the Mellon Foundation, National Endowment for the Humanities, State Department, Social Science Research Council, and Japan Foundation.
+My research has been supported by the American Council for Learned Societies, Fulbright Commission, Mellon Foundation, National Endowment for the Humanities, Social Science Research Council, and Japan Foundation.

-Review of Kate Merkel-Hess, The Rural Modern: Reconstructing the Self and State in Republican China (Chicago: University of Chicago Press, 2016) for Twentieth-Century China 43, no. 2 (May 2018), forthcoming.
+Review of Kate Merkel-Hess, The Rural Modern: Reconstructing the Self and State in Republican China (Chicago: University of Chicago Press, 2016) for Twentieth-Century China 43, no. 2 (May 2018), E10–E13.

 Review of Emer O’Dwyer, Significant Soil: Settler Colonialism and Japan’s Urban Empire in Manchuria (Cambridge: Harvard University Asia Center, 2015) for Japanese Studies 37, no. 3 (December 2017), 399–401.

-- National Endowment for the Humanities Advanced Social Science Research on Japan, 2018–2019
+- Advanced Social Science Research on Japan Fellowship, National Endowment for the Humanities, 2018–2019

 - Gibbons Summer Research Grant with Stephanie Sun '18, Bowdoin College, Summer 2017